Training in Psychoanalysis

 The seminars are designed to introduce trainees to psychoanalytic and other relevant texts.
 The aim is to enable trainees to situate themselves in the psychoanalytic field and its practice in a thoughtful way.
 Our aim is to enhance the vitality of the training experience.
 To this end, the syllabus is not static and is redesigned each year according to the particular needs of training groups as well as the latest research interests of the teaching faculty.

-You can view and download the 2023—24 teaching syllabus here.
+You can view and download the latest teaching syllabus here.

 Reading lists for each seminar will be provided together with the training programme.
 The seminars take place all day on alternate Saturdays.
 The seminars consist of two parts: